 One clear limitation to this study is the lack of patient follow-up after product use stops.

 Considering nail fungus infections easily and quickly reoccur after treatment, it’s quite difficult to consider it a “cure” if it reoccurs.

 Maybe, but we don't have enough information on this yet.

 Vicks VapoRub can’t treat the most common fungus culprit.
 Which, might suggest for the large majority -- it’s just not useful.

 If your infection is primary yeast-based or due to T. mentagrophytes -- Vicks VapoRub might help.

 For the rest of us, trusty and tested azole antifungal drugs such as ketoconazole might be the best way forward.

-If you want to see if our prescription medicated nail fungus cream may be a good fit for your toenail fungus, you can have a free online consultation with our U.S. licensed doctors.
-If you are a good candidate for treatment, your medication can be shipped to you with our free shipping.
+If you want to see if our prescription medicated nail fungus cream with ketoconazole may be a good fit for your toenail fungus, you can have a free online questionnaire-based consultation with our U.S. licensed doctors.
+If you are a good candidate for nail fungus treatment, your medication can be shipped to you with our free shipping.